-With a focus on personal, as well as professional development, our programme will engage you in understand the complexities of working with children young people and their families, in theory and in practice.
-We want to support you so that you can develop to become effective agents of change, making a difference to vulnerable children and young people.
+With a focus on personal, as well as professional development, our degree will engage you in understand the complexities of working with children young people and their families, in theory and in practice.
+We want to support you so that you can develop to become effective agents of change, making a difference to vulnerable children and young people, and providing family support.

 The rights of children and young people, and a commitment to social justice are at the centre of what we believe, teach and research.